ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 ![PresenceSDK Android Step 7](/assets/img/products-and-docs/PresenceSDK-Android-Step-1-7.png)

-Step 9.
+Step 10.
 Define the “AppTheme” style in styles.xml as follows:

 {% highlight html %}
 <style name="AppTheme" parent="Theme.AppCompat.Light.NoActionBar">
-{% endhighlight %}

-Step 10.
-Add tools:replace for theme and label in application level  as follow:

-{% highlight html %}
-<application
-android:allowBackup="true"
-android:icon="@mipmap/ic_launcher"
-android:label="@string/app_name"
-android:roundIcon="@mipmap/ic_launcher_round"
-android:supportsRtl="true"
-android:testOnly="false"
-android:theme="@style/AppTheme"
-tools:replace="android:theme, android:label">

 {% endhighlight %}

 Step 11: Try to build and compile.
 At this point, it should be compiled without errors.